jaredly/j2/nore/Roadmap.md

 	- [ ] if you do something else ...
 		like binops eventually, or also fn call suffixes I guess. this'll probably be bespoke until it's not? idk

+## Ok more selection

+childCountForPath?
+childThingsForPath?

+ok, so like the ... efficient version would be to ... start at the top!
+Of course.
+Don't need to start at the bottom. ok. yeah, the childPositions doesn't need to be recursive.

+`LambdaChildren()`
+`ExpressionChildren()`